-If you have a large staff of domestic workers, one of the hardest things to do is to ensure they're happy in their current roles.
-Understanding how your workforce is feeling isn't easy, but it's necessary.
-A happy group of domestic workers could mean an uptick in efficiency and productivity, which makes your life much easier.
+If you have a large staff of domestic workers, one of the hardest things to do is to ensure they’re happy in their current roles.
+Understanding how your workforce is feeling isn’t easy, but it’s necessary.
+A happy group of domestic workers could mean an uptick in efficiency and productivity, making your life much easier.

 In order to keep your workforce happy, we suggest going out of your way to recognize them for their hard work.
 Here are two ways to do so: